gtrspctr/CreateFlaskWebserver_Hyper-V/README.md

    - Main/home page should be named index.html.
 6. Once all files are created and a Flask webserver coded, test it out:
    - ```python3 main.py```
-   - In a browser, go to http://ip:port as dictated by what the terminal says after running the previous command.
+   - In a browser, go to http://ip as dictated by what the terminal says after running the previous command.
+   - Nginx should now automatically be passing traffic to port 8000, so you don't need to enter the port name.
    - If you see your html page, it's working.

 ### Run GUnicorn